oncase/pyscora-wrangler/README.md

 Python package that consists mainly of wrappers for Data Engineering tasks.

-In order to see the docs, click in the module that you want inside the folder `pyscora_wrangler`
+In order to see the docs, click on the module that you want inside the folder `pyscora_wrangler/resources`

 ## Dependencies